marcos-venicius/lfi/README.md

 - [ ] allow the user to search by size equal/not equal/greater than/greater than or equal/less than/less than or equal
 - [ ] allow the user to search by a host equal/not equal
 - [ ] allow the user to format the date time

+# Documentation

+Here I'll documentate all the features and how to use it.

+### Formatting

+We have the following tokens to format:

+- labels `%time %ip %method %resource %version %status %size %host %agent`.
+    - `%time` display the log date and time
+    - `%ip` display the log ip
+    - `%method` display the request method
+    - `%resource` display the request url path resource
+    - `%version` display the http version
+    - `%status` display the response status code
+    - `%size` display the size of the response
+    - `%host` display the host
+    - `%agent` display the user agent

+To add strings, you can just use `'this is a string'`.
+To escape them, you can do `'this is \'my string\''`.

+Line breaks with `\n`.
+Tabs with `\t`.
+And you can Add as many spaces as you want.